kubernetes-sigs/kubespray/docs/nodes.md

 ### 1) Add the new node running cluster.yml

 Update the inventory and run `cluster.yml` passing `--limit=etcd,kube_control_plane -e ignore_assert_errors=yes`.
-If the node you want to add as an etcd node is already a worker or master node in your cluster, you have to remove him first using `remove-node.yml`.
+If the node you want to add as an etcd node is already a worker or control plane node in your cluster, you have to remove him first using `remove-node.yml`.

 Run `upgrade-cluster.yml` also passing `--limit=etcd,kube_control_plane -e ignore_assert_errors=yes`.
 This is necessary to update all etcd configuration in the cluster.